What if we were stars in the sky, what kind of constellations would we make?

 The landscape of the Void: Truth and magic in Chinese landscape painting, 2016

 Using Heideggerian hermeneutics and Chinese Daoism, landscapes can be seen as the literal and metaphorical Void between mortality and divinity, earth and sky.
-Disturbing what is subject and object, what is visible and invisible, I discover that the magic of landscape lies in the paradox: the in-between state where logic is inversed, Void is nothingness, truth is sought, and belief is magical.
+Disturbing what is subject and object, what is visible and invisible, I discover that the magic of landscape lies in the paradox: the in-between state where logic is inverted, Void is nothingness, truth is sought, and belief is magical.